i4Ds/STIX_python_PUB023/README.md

   The GUI allows parsing/loading and then displaying STIX packets in the following data formats/sources:
    - STIX raw data
    - SOC XML format
-   - MOC ascii format
+   - MOC ASCII format
    - packets stored in  python pickle files (pkl and pklz)
-   - packets stored in Nosql database Mongodb
+   - packets stored in NoSQL database MongoDB
    - packets received from TSC via socket
-   - STIX TM binary hex string copied from clipboard
+   - STIX TM binary hex string copied from the clipboard

   The GUI also allows plotting parameters as a function of timestamp or packet number.
 ##### 3.3.3  GUI plugins